CBICA/MRISnapshot/docs/source/usage.rst

 * **config.csv**: a list of configuration parameters and their values

 .. warning::
-    The names of the two data files are constant and should not be modified.
+    The names of these two files are constant and should not be modified.

 The helper script: